Trust and empower, share common goals, make decisions in service of the common good and foster a sense of belonging.

 Trust and empower

-It’s not uncommon during the early phase of any crisis for companies to proactively start to centrally develop strategies to address it—in the case of Covid-19, for employees to work from home.
+It’s not uncommon during the early phase of any crisis for companies to proactively start to centrally develop strategies to address it—in the case of Covid-19, it was for employees to work from home.

 It’s worth noting that staff tend to thrive when given autonomy, and true autonomy signals that there is trust in a relationship.